 What should children learn during COVID-19?
 With children restricted to their homes, people are scrambling to figure this out.

 There are all sorts of things children can learn during the pandemic, but what’s the most important thing?
-While schools are closed, educators say children should be mainly learning about language/literacy and mathematics/numeracy.
+Educators say children should mainly learn language/literacy and mathematics/numeracy when schools are closed.
 Health and government authorities want them to learn about containment.

 These things are necessary, but surely there’s more significant learning than the three R’s and restricting the spread of the virus.
 Author and preacher Francis Chan says, “Don’t you understand that there’s something about how right now, God just caused every single treadmill to stop?”

-Smell the roses.
-This is a once in a lifetime opportunity for children to learn something unique about the world and themselves.
+This is a once-in-a-lifetime opportunity for children to learn something unique about the world and themselves.
 Nineteenth-century Anglican theologian, J. C. Ryle said, “Trials are intended to make us think, to wean us from the world, to send us to the Bible, to drive us to our knees.”

 The aim during the pandemic shouldn’t be to get back to normal – normal wasn’t working.
 Children need a fresh lesson – to think in a new way.
 To think in a new way children must learn a new way of thinking.

 Thinking is concentrating long enough on something in order to develop an idea about it.
 Developing an idea doesn’t happen quickly.
 Thinking happens best when we slow down.
 COVID-19 has slowed us down.
-Children are no longer rushing to extra-curricula activities, schoolwork is at a minimum, and spending time with friends, unless it’s through a device, has been curbed.
+Children don’t rush to extra-curricula activities, schoolwork is at a minimum, and spending time with friends, unless it’s through a device, is curbed.

 When my mother wanted me to think about my actions or attitudes, she sent me to my room.
-I wonder if staying home is God’s way of sending us to our rooms.
-After all, being confined to our homes gives us time and space to think about how we’ve become so well-adjusted to our culture that we’ve been fitting into it without giving it a second thought.
+I wonder if staying home is God’s way of sending us to our rooms to give us time and space to think about how we’ve become so well-adjusted to our culture that we’ve been fitting into it without giving it a second thought.

 American pastor John Piper observes, “We are perfectly useless as Christians if all we do is conform to the world around us.”
 Maybe this is why the treadmill has been turned off: Children need to learn how to separate themselves from the world and set their minds on Jesus.